DemuteStudio/ReaHaptic/README.md

 9. ReaHaptic_Importer.py
 10. ReaHaptic_InstantSender.lua
 11. ReaHaptic_ContinuousSender.lua
+If you do not have all the actions check if you have python installed.

 ### Importing Toolbar:
 To easily use these actions I have included a toolbar that already contains all the actions required for haptic editing in reaper